Washington v. Confederated Bands and Tribes of the Yakima Indian Nation: Majority opinion

-Justice Byron White delivered the opinion of the court.
+Justice Potter Stewart delivered the opinion of the court.
 He dismissed the first argument, noting that the Enabling Act that made Washington a state merely required the consent of the United States and that Public Law 280 explicitly provided that consent was given provided that a state either amended their constitution or passed a statute to enable jurisdiction in Indian lands.
 The court ruled in favor of the state on that argument.